tobinjo96/REMclust/README.md

 ```python
 REM.uncertainty_plot(mixture_selection='', dimensions=None, axis_labels=None)
 ```
 A plot of the uncertainty of the data that the clustering was performed on.
-Uncertainty measured as inverse of the difference between probability that a point belongs to the cluster it was assigned and the probability that it belongs to the next most likely cluster.
+Uncertainty is measured as the inverse of the difference between the probability that a point belongs to the assigned cluster and the probability that it belongs to the next most likely cluster.
 The uncertainty score for a point is represented by its size in the scatter plot
-- **mixture_selection {'', 'aic', bic', 'icl'}** This defines whether the user would like plot the results from the model selected by AIC, BIC, or ICL.
-If the initial criterion was set to 'all', this is required, otherwise it should not be set.
+- **mixture_selection {'', 'aic', bic', 'icl'}** This defines whether the user would like to plot the results from the model selected by AIC, BIC, or ICL.
+This is required if the initial criterion was set to 'all'.
+Otherwise, it should not be set.
 - **dimensions (list(int))**: A list of integers that defines the features that will be plotted.
 If left as None all features will be plotted.
 - **axis_labels (list(str))**: A list of strings that define the labels for the axes.